Joe Biden Regrets 'You Ain't Black': Shouldn't Have Been Such a Wise Guy

 Following the show, Breakfast Club co-host Charlamagne tha God reacted to Biden’s controversial remarks by stating “fear” is no substitute for a platform that will help black Americans.

-“We have been loyal to Democrats for a long time, black people have invested a lot into that party and the return on investment has not been great,” Charlamagne told Mediaite.
+“We have been loyal to Democrats for a long time, black people have invested a lot into that party and the return on investment has not been great,” he told Mediaite.
 “As Biden said in our brief interview when I asked him if Dems owe the black community ABSOLUTELY was his answer.
 So let’s see what you got!!!
 Votes are Quid Pro Quo.
 You can’t possibly want me to Fear Trump MORE than I want something for my people.”

+Symone Sanders, a senior Biden campaign adviser, attempted to downplay the candidate’s remark as merely a joke.

+“Vice President Biden spent his career fighting alongside and for the African American community.
+He won his party’s nomination by earning every vote and meeting people where they are and that’s exactly what he intends to do this November,” Sanders wrote on social media.

 Sen. Tim Scott (R-SC), the Senate’s sole black Republican, denounced Biden’s comments, saying he was both “shocked and surprised” by them.

-“I thought to myself, as an African American, been black for 54 years, I was struck by the condescension and the arrogance in his comments,” Scott said.
+“I thought to myself, as an African American, been black for 54 years, I was struck by the condescension and the arrogance in his comments,” Scott said during a conference call with the Trump campaign.
 “I could not believe my ears that he would stoop so low to tell folks what they should do, how they should think, and what it means to be black.”

 .